Group 5 element: Niobium and tantalum

-Subsequently, there was considerable confusion over the difference between columbium (niobium) and the closely related tantalum.
-In 1809, English chemist William Hyde Wollaston compared the oxides derived from both columbium—columbite, with a density 5.918 g/cm^{3}, and tantalum—tantalite, with a density over 8 g/cm^{3}, and concluded that the two oxides, despite the significant difference in density, were identical; thus he kept the name tantalum.
+Subsequently, there was considerable confusion over the difference between niobium (columbium) and the closely related tantalum.
+In 1809, English chemist William Hyde Wollaston compared the oxides derived from both niobium - columbite, with a density 5.918 g/cm^{3}, and tantalum - tantalite, with a density over 8 g/cm^{3}, and concluded that the two oxides, despite the significant difference in density, were identical; thus he kept the name tantalum.
 This conclusion was disputed in 1846 by German chemist Heinrich Rose, who argued that there were two different elements in the tantalite sample, and named them after children of Tantalus: niobium (from Niobe) and pelopium (from Pelops).
 This confusion arose from the minimal observed differences between tantalum and niobium.
 The claimed new elements pelopium, ilmenium, and dianium were in fact identical to niobium or mixtures of niobium and tantalum.
 Pure tantalum was not produced until 1903.

 Dubnium

 The last element of the group, dubnium, does not occur naturally and so must be synthesized in a laboratory.
 The first reported detection was by a team at the Joint Institute for Nuclear Research (JINR), which in 1968 had produced the new element by bombarding an americium-243 target with a beam of neon-22 ions, and reported 9.4 MeV (with a half-life of 0.1–3 seconds) and 9.7 MeV (t_{1/2} > 0.05 s) alpha activities followed by alpha activities similar to those of either ^{256}103 or ^{257}103.
 Based on prior theoretical predictions, the two activity lines were assigned to ^{261}105 and ^{260}105, respectively.

 After observing the alpha decays of element 105, the researchers aimed to observe the spontaneous fission (SF) of the element and study the resulting fission fragments.
 They published a paper in February 1970, reporting multiple examples of two such activities, with half-lives of 14 ms and 2.2±0.5 s.
 They assigned the former activity to ^{242mf}Am (Note: This notation signifies that the nucleus is a nuclear isomer that decays via spontaneous fission.) and ascribed the latter activity to an isotope of element 105.
 They suggested that it was unlikely that this activity could come from a transfer reaction instead of element 105, because the yield ratio for this reaction was significantly lower than that of the ^{242mf}Am-producing transfer reaction, in accordance with theoretical predictions.
 To establish that this activity was not from a (^{22}Ne,xn) reaction, the researchers bombarded a ^{243}Am target with ^{18}O ions; reactions producing ^{256}103 and ^{257}103 showed very little SF activity (matching the established data), and the reaction producing heavier ^{258}103 and ^{259}103 produced no SF activity at all, in line with theoretical data.
 The researchers concluded that the activities observed came from SF of element 105.